-All physician licenterrelation All physician license numbers and names have been validated as accurate against a physician reference file that is derived from information provided by the Texas Board of Medical Examiners.
+All physician license numbers and names have been validated as accurate against a physician reference file that is derived from information provided by the Texas Board of Medical Examiners.
 Those physicians not yet assigned a state license number at the time of data submission are given temporary numbers by the hospital for state reporting purposes.
-Due to the "lag" time between when the physician is licensed and when THCIC receives the information provided the THCIC production information, some physicians may remain unidentified in the THCIC Practitioner Reference Files.
+Due to the "lag" time between when the physician is licensed and when THCIC receives the information, some physicians may remain unidentified in the THCIC Practitioner Reference Files.